AndreasMadsen/immortal/README.md

 a monitor process will keep track of it instead.
 This allow the parent to die graceful.

-The `callback` is executed when a function argument or option is found invalid or when the process is executed and property deattached from its parent if necessary.
+The `callback` is executed when a function argument or option is found invalid or when the process is executed and property unattached from its parent if necessary.

 The function takes an optional `options` argument there can contain the following properties: